 CETS understands that SEAS computing users collaborate with researchers from other institutions, and we are not interested in hindering this collaboration by running a full-blown firewall at our border.
 However, we have placed a few port blocks on our routers to help protect our users from well-known attacks.
-For example, we block incoming connections to the Windows file sharing ports (135, 139, 445) and the httpd port (80) which are popular targets for malicious activity.
-These httpd rules will not prevent you from browsing the Internet.
+For example, we block incoming connections to the Windows file sharing ports (135, 139, 445) and the http port (80) which are popular targets for malicious activity.
+The https port (443) is not blocked and is recommended for serving web pages privately and securely.
+These rules will not prevent you from browsing the Internet.

-As new viruses appear on the Internet, we might temporarily block incoming traffic to certain other ports at the SEASNet border.
-Some of the current blocks include incoming DNS, SNMP, and TFTP.
+As new viruses appear on the Internet, we might temporarily block incoming traffic to certain other ports at the SEASNet border, such as DNS, SNMP, and TFTP.
 Please keep in mind these port blocks only protect you from computers outside of SEASNet.
-An infected laptop plugged into the SEAS network would easily defeat this security measure.
-For this reason, it is extremely important to keep up to date on all patches and antivirus software.
-Turning off any unnecessary services, and running a local firewall will also help protect your computer.
+These security measures will not offer protection against an infected laptop plugged into the SEAS network.
+For this reason, it is extremely important to stay current on all patches and antivirus software.
+Turning off any unnecessary services and running a local firewall will also help protect your computer.